The wildfire danger in the Peace River Forest Area is now HIGH.

 - Any burning without a valid fire permit, other than a campfire, is prohibited.

 - Catalytic or infrared-style heaters

 The fire restriction will remain in effect until conditions improve.

-There are currently two wildfires in the Peace River Forest Area.
-Both of these wildfires are under control.
+There are currently no wildfires in the Peace River Forest Area.

 Since March 1, there have been 43 wildfires in the Peace River Forest Area burning a total of 21.75 hectares (ha).

 There are currently 50 wildfires in the Forest Protection Area of Alberta.
 Of these wildfires, 17 are being held and 33 are under control.

 Since March 1st, there have been 959 wildfires in the FPA, burning a total of 47,585 ha.

 For more information, visit the Alberta Wildfire Status Map.